-- Installation must only be carried out by qualified and trained personnel. - Observe the requirements for the installation location, see Chapter 7.2 Requirements for the installation site, page 21. - Carry out installation in voltage-free condition. - Observe the direction of flow.
+- Installation must only be carried out by qualified and trained personnel. - Observe the requirements for the installation location, see Chapter 7.2 Requirements for the installation site, page 23. - Carry out installation in voltage-free condition. - Observe the approved installation position, see figure.
+Any other installation position requires the approval of the manufacturer.
+Improper installation results in the risk of leaks at the feed lines and the risk of tearing off the pipe.